MicrosoftDocs/bot-docs/retired/r13/bot-builder-howto-bf-cli-deploy-qna.md

 ## Create your Azure AI QnA Maker resource

-The QnA Maker resource is an [Azure AI services][cognitive-services-overview] resource that you create using Azure's [Create Azure AI services][create-cognitive-services] page.
+The QnA Maker resource is an [Azure AI services][ai-services-overview] resource that you create using Azure's [Create Azure AI services][create-ai-services] page.
 This provides the security keys and endpoint needed to access your QnA Maker KB in Azure.

-1. Go to the Azure [Create Azure AI services][create-cognitive-services] page.
+1. Go to the Azure [Create Azure AI services][create-ai-services] page.
 2. Enter values for each of the fields, then select the **Review + create** button.

    ![Create your QnA Maker knowledge base in Azure](./media/adaptive-dialogs/create-qna-maker.png)